After Irma, a mixed journey home for Florida evacuees

 After surviving what began as one of the fiercest Atlantic storms in a century, many are returning with conflicting emotions.
 The relief of going home is at times overwhelmed by the logistics of the trip and then putting their pre-storm lives back together.

-On social media, travelers traded advice on how to avoid the chaotic scenes many experienced on the way out: long lines for gasoline and traffic so bad that people slept in their cars.
+On social media, travellers traded advice on how to avoid the chaotic scenes many experienced on the way out: long lines for gasoline and traffic so bad that people slept in their cars.

 Hoping to avoid such congestion, Cathy Bobal, a 59-year-old retiree from Coconut Creek, Florida, decided on Tuesday to spend a fifth night in Orlando before leaving at 3 a.m.